GitDeakn/techdegree-project-1/README.md

 Every quote in the array is an object containing the following properties: quote and source.
 Some quotes contain the properties: citation and year.

-I used the a funtion to return a random quote object from the quotes array.
+I used the getRandomQuote funtion to return a random quote object from the quotes array.

-Then used the prinQuote function to return the properties that the object may include and display them on the page.
+Then used the printQuote function to return the properties that the object may include and display them on the page.